Ways to Receive

 After Restoration Project

-Requests for Non-Recurring Capital Improvements Grants from tax-exempt organizations within a fifteen-mile radius of Watertown are available.
-The application deadline each year is August 15 2019.
+Requests for Non-Recurring Capital Improvement Grants from tax-exempt organizations within a fifteen-mile radius of Watertown are available.
+The application deadline each year is August 15th.
 The proposed capital expenditure must conform to the Foundation by-laws requirement for charitable, educational, literary, scientific, historical or religious purposes.
-Applications may be obtained by contacting the Foundation Office

 Application criteria include: